Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Experiments

-We implement our framework in PyTorch and train it on one NVIDIA DGX-1 with eight V100 GPUs.
+$\bullet$ \textbf{Implementation Details.} We implement our model in PyTorch and train it on one NVIDIA DGX-1 with eight V100 GPUs.
 We adopt LayoutLMv2$_{large}$ as the encoder.
-We use Adam optimizer with a learning rate of $5e-4$ and warmup over the first $6\%$ steps to train.
-The maximum number of epochs is set to $50$, while the batch size is set to $8$ and the gradient accumulation steps is $8$.
-The dropout probabilities for the GCNs and GTS are $0.6$ and $0.5$ respectively while $0.1$ for others.
-Beam search is applied during inference to select the best expression tree and the beam size is~$5$ by default.
-We set $12$ as the maximum number of selected nodes in the node selection.
+We use Adam optimizer with learning rate $5e-4$ and warmup over the first $6\%$ steps to train.
+The maximum number of epochs is set to $50$ and the maximum sequence length $512$.
+The batch size is set to $8$ and the number of gradient accumulation steps is $8$.
+The dropout probabilities for GCNs and GTS are $0.6$ and $0.5$ respectively while $0.1$ for others.
+We set $12$ as the maximum number of selected nodes in node selection.
+Beam search is applied during inference to select the best expression tree and the beam size is~$5$.